 - Mississippi River

-- Mississippi River—Discovery and exploration—Maps, Mississippi River—Sources, Itasca, Lake, Region (Minn.)—Discovery and exploration, Mississippi River—Maps, and Itasca, Lake (Minn.)—Maps
+- Mississippi River—Discovery and exploration—Maps, Mississippi River—Sources, Itasca, Lake, Region (Minn.)—Discovery and exploration, Mississippi River—Maps, Itasca, Lake (Minn.)—Maps, and Thematic maps

 - Call number: